nbrenckle/ecdh/README.md

 # ecdh

 Description: A series of web pages to be used as a teaching tool for Elliptic Curve Diffie Hellman.
 Submitted in 2018 as a project for the completion of a Masters Degree in Computer Science at Southern Connecticut State University.

-Thesis Advisor: Dr Ata Elahi.
+Thesis Advisor: Dr Ata Elahi
 Second Reader: Dr Lisa Lancor

 This set of pages makes use of:
 W2.js by w3schools.com  https://www.w3schools.com/w3js/default.asp